Thank you, Slate Valley community!

 Watch the spotlight video at: https://youtu.be/VVfdm8F_D7E

-about 5 hours ago, Slate Valley
+19 days ago, Slate Valley

 Collage of first graders working on activities—writing, reading, using laptops, jumping on gym markers, swinging, and playing on monkey bars—with the text “Focus Friday… Celebrating our Fantastic First Graders!” and the Slate Valley logo.